 - Tags broken arrow, roofing, roofs, shingles, tulsa

 Roofs can be one of the largest problems facing a real estate transaction in the Tulsa area (and just about any other area as a matter of fact).
-This is because roofs are expensive to repair or replaced.
-They also keep the elements out of our homes (at least they’re suppose to if functioning properly).
+This is because roofs are expensive to repair or replace.
+They also keep the elements out of our homes (at least they’re supposed to if functioning properly).
 I’ve seen bad roofs cause more grief than just about any other component of a home.

-Here’s some roof conditions I find on a regular bases when inspecting homes in Tulsa or the surrounding areas.
+Here are some roof conditions I find on a regular bases when inspecting homes in Tulsa or the surrounding areas.

 Since homes here in Northeast Oklahoma compromise mostly of asphalt composition shingles, that’s what I’m going to concentrate on in this article.